Skip to content

 What It Provides

-• Pattern matching for nodes and relationships.
+• Pattern matching for nodes and relationships, including OPTIONAL MATCH for left-outer-join semantics.

-• Aggregations, ordering, and filtering.
+• Aggregations, ordering, filtering, and window functions (OVER clause).

 • Procedure calls for algorithms, snapshots, and indexes.